anonymousGithub2022/PPM/README.md

 ```

+The above three examples illustrate the prompt alongside the corresponding generated code from CodeGen-2B.
+The first example pertains to the seed programming problem, while the second and third examples relate to PPM.
+The results highlight that the model successfully generates accurate code for the seed problem.
+However, in the case of PPM, the model encounters difficulties.
+Intriguingly, with PPM-V, the model demonstrates an apt understanding of the associated lambda problem, as evidenced by the generated comments.
+Yet, when faced with the amalgamation of these two problems, the model becomes confounded by the original problem, resulting in incorrect final outputs.
+Another noteworthy observation is found in PPM-T, where the model comprehends the "increase each value by 3" instructions.
+Nevertheless, the model struggles to provide correct solutions for the seed component within the merged problem.
+These findings substantiate our hypothesis that the merging of programming problems can elevate complexity and pose challenges for Language Code Generation Models (LCGMs).

+More examples of each methods prompt and corresonding generated code snippet could be found in [here](https://github.com/anonymousGithub2022/PPM/blob/main/examples.txt)

 # PPM
 This code repository includes the main implementation of Programming Problem Merging, which can generate new programming problems to benchmark the programming capability of code generation models.

+# PPM
 # Design Overview
 <div  align="center">
  <img src="https://github.com/anonymousGithub2022/PPM/blob/main/fig/PPM-overview.jpg" width="680" height="230" alt="Design Overview"/><br/>